We aren’t just protecting children from adults in our organizations.

-Traffickers use social media to recruit and advertise human trafficking.12
+Traffickers use social media to build relationships and recruit victims.

 The average age a teen enters the sex trade in the US is 12 to 14 years old.
-Many victims are runaway girls who were sexually abused as children.13
+Many victims are runaway girls who were sexually abused as children (ASPE).

 Child abuse affects behavioral health and crime.

-14% of all men in prison and 36% of women in prison in the USA were abused as children, which is about twice the frequency seen in the general population.18
+14% of all men in prison and 36% of women in prison in the USA were abused as children, which is about twice the frequency seen in the general population (Bureau of Justice Statistics).

-As many as two-thirds of the people in treatment for drug abuse reported being abused or neglected as children.19
+As many as two-thirds of the people in treatment for drug abuse reported being abused or neglected as children (NIH).

-Children who experience child abuse & neglect are about 9 times more likely to become involved in criminal activity.20
+Children who experience child abuse & neglect are about 9 times more likely to become involved in criminal activity (BJS).

 Let’s Stop Child Abuse Together.

-With research-based child abuse prevention training courses and comprehensive reporting and tracking, you can take the first step to stop child abuse.
+With a comprehensive platform and research-based child abuse prevention training, your organization can take the first step to stop child abuse.